HIT-CNC/CNC-Handson-201/try-operator/README.md

 This time, we will try to use mattermost operator to make it easy to install mattermost application; the Slack open source clone.

+## Helm vs Operator

+These two can sound similar when you compare them with "simplifying installation" perspective, but they have big difference for the use cases

+- Helm is better when you want to install app just one time.
+- Operator is better when you want to performance the process(not necessarily installation/initializing) multiple times.

+In short, operators will work for you as your automated operator :)

 ## 1. Login to the bastion server

 Using your terminal emulator such as WSL, putty or ConEmu, login to the server.